-WARNING: This tutorial scenario was designed to be used only with v 2.00.14 or higher and is not a substitute for the printed game manual.
+WARNING: This document is not a substitute for the game manual.
 You should have the manual handy at all times while running this tutorial.
-There is also a UC\TIPS.PDF file in the docs folder where the game is installed.

 Part I (p2-p61) is presented in a Commander career scenario that takes you through various (not all) aspects of the game.
 This part of the tutorial covers most aspects (including first person, asset switching, weapons use etc) of the game that can be applied to other careers.
 This is a standard ROAM scenario, so you can save the game (ALT+G) at any time and then use resume/restore later to continue where you left off.